matteo40540954/Hopf_model/README.md

 - If a = 0, bifurcation point between stability and sustained oscillation.

 The main aim of our project was to generate a virtual brain that emulates the altered connectivity of schizofrenic patients visual areas.
-In particular we want to know if the visual areas of people with schizophrenia tend to be noisier than healthy control.
+In particular we want to investigate wether the visual areas of people with schizophrenia tend to be noisier than healthy control.
 In order to achieve this aim we:
 1)